-Using Asynchronous Discussions to Increase Student Engagement & Active Learning
+Using Online Asynchronous Discussions to Increase Student Engagement & Active Learning

 This document was created to provide guidance in the development of asynchronous discussions.
 Research guides the content and recommendations found here, but this document is meant as informational only.
 Additional consultation with an instructional technology consultant is recommended since a wide variety of situational factors can lead to different design decisions.

 According to the Merriam-Webster dictionary, a discussion is: 1.
 The “consideration of a question in an open and usually informal debate” 2. “[A] formal treatment of a topic in speech or writing.”
 And, while discussions are often thought of as taking place live in a face-to-face classroom, they can also be an informative learning tool in asynchronous and distance learning environments.
 In fact, asynchronous discussions can offer students who are less likely to speak up in class the opportunity to engage more fully, improve learning outcomes for students with disabilities and give ESL speakers more time to comprehend what has been said and more fully formulate their responses.

 Creating a classroom environment conducive to discussions is the key to successful discussion activities, regardless of whether the discussions are held face-to-face or online, and regardless of whether they are synchronous or asynchronous.
 Many of the practices for creating an inclusive learning environment also create a learning environment conducive to discussions.
 Instructors can improve the likelihood that their class environment will be conducive to student discussions by establishing trust and community with and among their students.
 Instructor social presence and behavior modeling are two key tools for establishing trust and building a community.